-&lt;sup>54 The fact that opinions and inferences can qualify as personal data has been confirmed by the CJEU, which noted that the term 'any information' in the definition of personal data includes information that is 'not only objective but also subjective, in the form of opinions and assessments, provided that it 'relates' to the data subject' - Case C-434/16 Peter Nowak v Data Protection Commissioner ECLI:EU:C:2017:994 [34].
+&lt;sup>53 The fact that opinions and inferences can qualify as personal data has been confirmed by the CJEU, which noted that the term 'any information' in the definition of personal data includes information that is 'not only objective but also subjective, in the form of opinions and assessments, provided that it 'relates' to the data subject' - Case C-434/16 Peter Nowak v Data Protection Commissioner ECLI:EU:C:2017:994 [34].

-&lt;sup>55 Getting Data Subject Rights Right, A submission to the EDPB from data protection academics, November 2019.
+&lt;sup>54 Getting Data Subject Rights Right, A submission to the EDPB from data protection academics, November 2019.
+Article 29 Working Party Opinion 05/2014 on Anonymisation Techniques, adopted on 10 April 2014.